Legoland Windsor Resort: History

-The resort announced in January 2021 that the resort would not hold its "Brick Week" event in February due to the continuing lockdown in England.
-It then was announced in February 2021 the resort would open on 12 April 2021 when lockdown restrictions in England allowed theme parks to open.
-However, it announced its indoor rides and attractions would open later in the year due to government guidelines.
+During the 2020 season and start of 2021, the resort was forced to close periodically due to the COVID-19 pandemic.
+It reopened on 4 July 2020 following a lockdown in the UK.

-In May 2021, the resort opened a new land titled Lego Mythica: World of Mythical Creatures which includes the United Kingdom's first flying theater ride, called Flight of the Sky Lion.
+In May 2021, the resort opened a new land titled Lego Mythica: World of Mythical Creatures which includes the United Kingdom's first flying theater ride, called Flight of the Sky Lion, expanding and replacing the Adventure Land area.
 Mythica is the first time a Legoland resort has launched a Lego intellectual property not first released as a Lego set.
-Also included in the land is a drop tower ride called Fire and Ice Freefall and the rebranded Hydra's Challenge previously known as S.Q.U.I.D Surfer.
-This land saw the Adventure Land name discontinued for this area of the resort.

-In September 2022, the resort opened a new event titled Brick or Treat's Halloween Party.
-It included a 4D movie, The Great Monster Chase!, and ran until the end of the 2022 Halloween season.

-On 25 September 2023, the Viking River Splash river rapids ride permanently closed after 16 years of operation.
+In September 2023, the Vikings' River Splash river rapids ride permanently closed after 16 years of operation.
+In 2024 Legoland Windsor opened Minifigure Speedway, a Zierer-manufactured dual-tracked roller coaster located in the Bricktopia area.

-On 6 April 2024 Legoland Windsor opened Minifigure Speedway, a Zierer-manufactured steel twin shuttle rollercoaster.
-The opening was delayed a week from 31 March.
-It is located in Bricktopia.
-The two rollercoasters are themed after 2 racing teams: Team Allstars and Team Legends.
-The ride features Roxie the 30ft centerpiece labelled the Biggest Lego Minifigure in the world.

 Areas

 The park is split into 11 themed lands, incorporating various attractions, restaurants and shops: The Beginning, Duplo Valley, Knight's Kingdom, Lego City, Miniland, Lego Ninjago World, Pirate Shores, Heartlake City, Kingdom of the Pharaohs, Bricktopia, and Lego Mythica: World of Mythical Creatures.